Our Mission / Our Vision:

-Every Thursday at The Shepherd’s Heart Pantry from noon to 6:00pm we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
+Every Thursday at The Shepherd’s Heart Pantry from noon to 6:00 pm, we have a distribution of canned goods, boxed and dry staple items, meats, and fresh fruits and vegetables assisting 500 to 700 families each week.
 For added convenience, a drive-through is available for those who cannot stand in line.
-Last year, from our main pantry we provided food to just fewer than 29,000 families, 1.4 million lbs. of food.
-Included in those numbers are the 560 homebound seniors we deliver groceries to twice each month.
+Last year, from our main pantry we provided food to 29,200 families, 2.1 million lbs. of food.
+Included in those numbers are the 647 home-bound seniors we deliver groceries to each month.

 Our Toys from the Heart program provides Christmas to homeless children.
 Each year Waco ISD typically has 1,300 to 1,500 children who are officially “homeless”.
 While there are other toy programs in the community, these children would not qualify for those programs because they do not have an address.
 We rent 15,000 square feet of space from the Waco Convention Center and have a party each year with games to play, food to eat, even Santa Claus with gifts for every child.

 Last year we provided Christmas to 538 children.
 This year we expect to serve many more children because the number grows each year.
+Over 2,000 people attend this party each year.
 We are able to accomplish this by getting churches, businesses and individuals involved in donating toys or other resources to contribute to the success of the program.